 While the specific skills required may vary depending on the industry and job role, some key abilities stand out.
 Logical thinking is a fundamental skill for software engineers.

-They need to analyse complex problems, break them down into smaller components, and devise logical solutions.
+They need to analyze complex problems, break them down into smaller components, and devise logical solutions.
 Problem-solving skills go hand in hand with logical thinking, as software engineers are constantly faced with challenges and obstacles that require innovative solutions.

 Attention to detail is another crucial skill for software engineers.
 They must pay close attention to every aspect of the software, ensuring that there are no errors or inconsistencies.